It's this time of a year, when your mind works in a special way. You can close a chapter, and start fresh, adjust, rethink, adapt.

 Let's be honest.
 My memory sucks.

-I remember bank accounts and phone numbers, but you need to say your name to me 5 times before I will stop asking about it - and even then you cannot be sure I finally remembered or just got embarrassed enough to shut down.
+I remember bank accounts and phone numbers after hearing them once.
+I remembered a code to the gate's electric lock only because I saw somebody typed it once a year earlier.
+At the same time, you need to say your name to me 5 times before I will stop asking about it - and even then you cannot be sure I finally remembered or just got embarrassed enough to shut down.

 I find myself not remembering correctly facts from the past.
 The more time passed since the event happened, the more blurred the memory becomes, and I start remembering only the most important facts, instead of the whole context around it.

 While this is not so extreme, I would love to remember more.
 Remember when sth happened, what were my thoughts then, and what other events could affect it all.